lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---

 Q11: Write a SQL query to return the name of the gene that was second most positively expressed.
-Assume a minimum level of 1.0
+Assume a minimum level of 1.0.
+Use the SQL keyword `ASC` or `DESC` to order the result.

     - SQL Query Pattern: